Stacking disorder in novel ABAC-stacked brochantite, Cu$_4$SO$_4$(OH)$_6$: Crystal Structure Refinement Details

 \section{Crystal Structure Refinement Details}

+Additional powder diffraction data were collected on beamline BM01 to check the most appropriate space group; refinements are shown in space groups $Bb2_1m$ --- an alternative setting of $Cmc2_1$, \#\ 36, chosen to match literature reports --- and $P2_1/n$ (\#\ 14) in Figs.~\ref{BM01}(a) and \ref{BM01}(b), respectively.
+The axes in $P2_1/n$ are permuted relative to $Bb2_1m$ and the long axis was not doubled to match orthobrochantite as in the other refinements.
+These correspond to MDO$_1$ and MDO$_2$, respectively.
+The fit was marginally better in the former.

 Key parameters and results of our crystal structure refinements are summarized in Tab.~\ref{refineTab1}.
 Due to the large number of atoms in the unit cell, we do not reproduce atomic positions, anisotropic displacement parameters, bond lengths, or bond angles here.
-These are available in CIF files as arXiv ancillary files, and are described in the Supplemental Material in the next section.
+These are available in CIF files provided as arXiv ancillary files.
 The quality of the refinement is characterized through the plot of $F^2_\text{calc}$ {\itshape vs}.\ $F_\text{meas}^2$ in Fig.~\ref{FvsF}(a).